Jorge Obeid

-Jorge Alberto Obeid (24 November 1947 – 28 January 2014) was an Argentine Justicialist Party (PJ) politician who was twice governor of Santa Fe Province and member of the Argentine Chamber of Deputies.
+Jorge Alberto Obeid (24 November 1947 – 28 January 2014) was an Argentine Justicialist Party (PJ) politician who was twice governor of Santa Fe Province and thrice a member of the Argentine Chamber of Deputies.

 Early life and education

 Obeid was born in Diamante, Entre Ríos, to Edi D'Acierno, of Italian descent, and Juan Obeid, of Lebanese descent.
 He enrolled at the National University of the Littoral, in Santa Fe, and graduated with a degree in chemical engineering.
 He taught there from 1972 to 1976, and became a Peronist Youth activist at the time.
 This forced him to leave the country following the March 1976 coup, and returning from exile in Peru in 1977 to visit family in Diamante he was detained.
 Following the return of democracy in 1983, Obeid worked as a chemist in a polyurethane plant.
 He married Elba Inés Kemer, and they had five children.

 Political career

 Obeid remained active in Peronist politics after his return, and in 1987 was elected to the Santa Fe City Council.
 He became President of the Council in 1989, and when Mayor Carlos Aurelio Martínez resigned later that year, he succeeded him as mayor.
 Obeid was elected mayor in his own right in 1991, and later served as President of Argentine Federation of Cities (1992–93) and as representative for Santa Fe Province in the 1994 Constitutional Convention.